matrix8967/alex-morris-dev-mirror/exp.md

 nav-menu: true
 ---

 When I graduated highschool, I said that I would never go back, even if they paid me.
-They said they would pay me, and I went back immediately.
+Once they said they would pay me, and I went back immediately.

-From 2009 until 2013 I worked at Sheridan School District, where I graduated from.
+From 2009 until 2013 I worked at Sheridan School District (where I graduated from.)
 This was mostly breakfix/helpdesk IT.

-From 2013 until 2018 I worked at Bryant School District, where I did not graduate from.
+From 2013 until 2018 I worked at Bryant School District (where I did not graduate from.)
 This was Server Administration work.

 From 2018 until now I work at a startup in Little Rock.
 This is a combination of job titles - DevOps, Network Engineer, SysAdmin.

-All of these jobs be summarized as "Technology Crisis Manager."
+All of my past jobs could be summarized as "Technology Crisis Manager."

 I'd love to work somewhere that focuses on Open Source technology in a meaningful sense.

+I hate progress bars, so I made a "skill tree" to keep my false sense of superiority of Résumé layouts.
+I'm also a big fan of just good old fashioned plain text.

+I've included a few bonus flaws and shortcomings on the bottom of the list.
+I feel like it's important in any new relationship to no try to hide your flaws and setup a false standard out of the gate.
+That way nobody's disappointed in six months when you slouch back into being your regular self.
+I like regular me.

 ```
 Expert